Italian police arrest IS suspect over 2015 Paris attacks | DW | 08.03.2021

 The coordinated incidents on November 13, 2015, which killed 130 and left hundreds more wounded, were France's deadliest attacks since World War II.

-The perpetrators attacked the Bataclan concert hall, as well as restaurants in eastern Paris and the vicinity of the Stade de France sports stadium.
+The perpetrators targeted people with guns and explosives at the Bataclan concert hall, as well as restaurants in eastern Paris and the vicinity of the Stade de France sports stadium.

 A statement said that the man, named by the La Repubblica daily newspaper as Athmane T., was believed to have provided counterfeit documents to the gunmen and suicide bombers.